-- Current students were used to design routes - Student drop off location at the end of the day are the same as at present to note that the major stumbling block to implementing this option from a transportation perspective is in finding the additional driver needed as the district struggles to hire and maintain enough bus drivers currently.
+- Current students were used to design routes - Student drop off location at the end of the day are the same as at present

+It is important to note that the major stumbling block to implementing this option from a transportation perspective is in finding the additional drivers needed since the district struggles to hire and maintain enough bus drivers currently.
 It is also significant in light of discussion by the committee that with this option the transportation plan would reduce, but not eliminate, the amount of time students wait for other students to arrive at school, thus increasing instructional time.
 This wasted instructional time could be reduced by perhaps 50%.